Extremal domains in $\mathbb{S}^2$: Geometric and Analytic methods: Introduction

-When $H=0$ and $\Sigma$ has free boundaries in Theorem \ref{uniquenessCapillaryBoundaries}, i.e., $\Sigma$ intersects orthogonally each sphere (cf. \cite[Definition 6.1]{EM}), we are able to show that $\Sigma$ is always rotationally symmetric, and hence a piece of a rotational catenoid, thanks to \cite[Theorem 2]{KM}.
-Fernández, Hauswirth and Mira \cite{FHM} constructed a family of embedded capillary minimal annuli foliated by spherical curvature lines.
+The sharpness of the characterizations for $f$-extremal domains (Theorem A) and capillary CMC surfaces (Theorem B) is not entirely clear.
+For Theorem A, we believe it is possible to construct a non-rotationally symmetric but antipodally symmetric $f$-extremal domain containing a curve of maximum points for some non-linearity $f$.
+In \cite{FMW}, Fall, Minlend and Weth construct a family of non-rotational annular harmonic domains ($f(x)=1$), however, this family only contains a finite number of maxima.
+Regarding Theorem B, Fernández, Hauswirth and Mira \cite{FHM} constructed a family of embedded capillary minimal annuli (extended to free boundary CMC annuli \cite{CMF}) foliated by spherical curvature lines.
 In this family, all surfaces are non-rotational, and some are antipodally symmetric.
-However, the function $d_\Sigma$ cannot have a curve of minima, as this would imply tangency with a sphere, which is excluded in their construction (see \cite[Remark 2.4]{CMF}).
+However, $\Sigma$ cannot contain a neck, as this would imply tangency with a sphere, which is excluded in their construction (see \cite[Remark 2.4]{CMF}).

-The results presented in this paper not only deepen our understanding of spherical extremal domains but also suggest new directions for further research in higher-dimensional settings and other geometric configurations.
-It is well-known that both geometric and analytical methods face limitations in higher dimensions, diminishing their effectiveness.
-However, the combination of these techniques promises to provide valuable insights, a direction we explore in our ongoing work.